Masmiseim36/nxpSDK/boards/evkbimxrt1050/se_hostlib_examples/se_SE05x_minimal/readme.rst

 Building the Demo
 =======================================================================

-- Build Plug and Trust middleware stack.
+- Build Plug & Trust middleware stack.
 (Refer :ref:`building`)
 - Project: ``se05x_minimal``

 Running the Example
 =======================================================================

 If you have built a binary, flash the binary on to the board and reset the board.

 If you have built an *exe* to be run from Windows using VCOM, run as::

     se05x_minimal.exe <PORT NAME>

 Where **<PORT NAME>** is the VCOM COM port.